mitranim/jtg/readme.md

 Cancelation happens in the following ways:

-* When the main process terminates, its _immediate_ children also terminate.
-On Windows, this is true for all immediate children.
-On Unix, this is true for children created by [`spawn`](#function-spawncmd-args-opts) and [`fork`](#function-forkcmd-args-opts).
-However, _indirect_ children may not terminate; see [Process Leaks](#process-leaks).
+* When the main process terminates, its _immediate_ children _may_ also terminate, depending on exactly how your Node/Deno process got killed.
+In Node on Unix, this is only true for children created by [`spawn`](#function-spawncmd-args-opts) and [`fork`](#function-forkcmd-args-opts).
+However, _indirect_ children usually will _not_ automatically terminate; see [Process Leaks](#process-leaks).
 * When the main task terminates, but the process is still running, the [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) available as [`ctx.signal`](#property-ctxsignal) is aborted, causing termination of any activities that took this signal, including subprocesses created by [`spawn`](#function-spawncmd-args-opts) and [`fork`](#function-forkcmd-args-opts), if `ctx` was passed to them.
+Note that `Deno.run` doesn't support abort signals yet (as of `1.10.1`).

 ### Process Leaks

 By default, on _all_ operating systems, child processes don't terminate together with parents.
-On Windows, Node uses the "job object" API to link with its _immediate_ children, but not their descendants.
+Both Node and Deno make some limited effort to terminate their _immediate_ children, but not their descendants.
 Be aware that most programs, written for most systems, don't link with their child processes this way.

-Explicit termination via `Ctrl+C` usually works on every system, but crashes are fraught with peril.
-When you shell out to `sh` (Unix) or `cmd.exe` (Windows) to spawn another program, and then Node crashes or gets killed, the shell will terminate, but that other program will not.
+Interrupt via `Ctrl+C` usually works on every system, but crashes are fraught with peril.
+For example, when you shell out to `sh` (Unix) or `cmd.exe` (Windows) to spawn another program, and then the current process crashes or gets killed, the shell sub-process will terminate, but the sub-sub-process will not.

-On Unix, Jtg makes an effort to kill entire subprocess groups.
+On Unix, Jtg's subprocess functions such as [`spawn`](#function-spawncmd-args-opts) and [`kill`](#function-killproc) make an effort to ensure termination of entire subprocess groups.
 However, on Windows, the necessary operating system APIs appear to be unavailable in Node.
 To reduce process leaks, avoid sub-sub-processes.

 The [Usage](#usage) example above invokes `sass`, which demonstrates this very problem.
 At the time of writing, the recommended Sass implementation is `dart-sass`, and the recommended way to install it on Windows is via Chocolatey.
-The installation process creates one real executable and one unnecessary wrapper executable, which shells out to the real one, without linking together via a job object.
+The installation process creates one real executable and one unnecessary wrapper executable, which shells out to the real one, _without_ linking together via the job object API.
 An abrupt termination leaks the sub-sub-process.
 You can avoid this issue by modifying your `%PATH%`, allowing the OS to find the real executable before the fake one.

-The problem should never have existed in the first place.
+On Windows, Deno currently doesn't use the job object API.
+When a Deno process gets killed by an external cause other than Ctrl+C, even the immediate child processes are not killed.

 ## API